Serzhik, go away!

-This slogan firstly was sounded on the meeting of The Armenian National Congress, but after some time it has become non-partial and now it's very popular among the all political parties and the whole people, including the veterans of the First Nagorno-Karabakh War.
+This slogan firstly was sounded on the meeting of The Armenian National Congress,/ After some time, some view it as non-partial and utilized by many political parties and the whole people, including the veterans of the First Nagorno-Karabakh War.

 This slogan also is fairly common in the Armenian diaspora.
 It has been used in Strasbourg, Prague, Paris, Los Angeles etc.

 According to the director of the Armenian center of strategic and national researches Manvel Sarkisyan, "Serzhik, go away!" slogan purchased the universal character against economical and social-political stagnation.